1. Policies and responsibilities

 - The company uses a multi-stakeholder initiative’s Code of Conduct but has not compared it with the commitments and/or cannot explain how it is working towards the revision of the Code, if necessary.

-Making the policies publicly available
+b) Make policies publicly available

 You shall make the policies publicly available and communicate them to rights-holders affected by your own operations.

-By rights-holders affected by your own operations, we primarily mean employees.
-Policies can be shared with them via the intranet, in your premises, during onboarding and training sessions, and regularly as needed.
 In addition, policies shall be publicly available to other affected stakeholders.
 For example, policies aimed at suppliers or local communities shall be published on your website.

 Regardless of where the policies are made publicly available, they shall always be provided in local languages if you, for instance, operate in other countries or have received permission to post your supplier code of conduct in the factories you source from.